delawaremathguy/ShoppingList17/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-> The most recent update of note to SL17 was posted on **23 February, 2024**.
+> The most recent update of note to SL17 was posted on **5 June, 2024**.
 Please see the Programming Comments and Change Log for details.

 ## General App Overview